-Associate Dean and Director Career & Professional Development Center
+Associate Dean and Sr. Lecturing Fellow, Career & Professional Development Center

 Bruce Elvin has served as the Associate Dean and Director of Duke's Career & Professional Development Center since 2003.
 A graduate of Stanford University and Duke Law School, Bruce worked for two years following law school at Ludwig-Maximilians Universitaet School of Law, in Munich, Germany.
 While in Munich, Bruce also earned a Magister (Masters) in German Law, graduating with "high honors" and writing his Thesis on Steuerkonsequenten grenzueberschreitender Zinsswaps, (“Tax Consequences of Cross-Border Interest Rate Swaps”).
 Bruce returned to the United States to earn an LLM in Taxation from New York University School of Law, where he was an editor of the Tax Law Review.